eheea/disk-automount/README.md

 # linux-disk-automount-script
-a script to automate disk mounting on linux
+a script to automate disk mounting and unmounting on linux (note that there are 2 scrripts to do so)

 how to use